Aleem2/Atlas-OHDSI-ARDC/README.md

 # Setting up a real world CDM (Optional)

 * Make sure the sql database is up and running.
-  * Update the cdm-setup-script-cm.yaml file with relevant details.
+  * Update the “Adding new CDM/new-CDM-setup-job.yaml” file with relevant details.
 Execute the following command to set up the CMD setup script as a configmap.
-  * kubectl \-n ohdsi create \-f cdm-setup-script-cm.yaml
-  * Execute the job to update the application DB with new CDM details.
-  * kubectl \-n ohdsi create \-f realworld-cdm-setup-job.yaml
+  * kubectl \-n ohdsi create \-f new-CDM-setup-job.yaml
   * Finally refresh the WebAPI to start serving the new CDM.
   * kubectl \-n ohdsi rollout restart deploy/webapi